Where are you from and where are you based now?

 It all started with a conversation I had with my lecturer about how easy it was to start a record label.
 That was the genesis of it.
 It opened my mind to the possibilities but it was a while till I pursued it as a career.

 Fast-forward some years later and I was working a remote customer service role.
 I was working with some wonderful people but the job itself was emotionally draining.

 I was desperate to find a job I enjoyed.
-I enjoyed the marketing aspect of the record label I ran at college but I had no formal education and minimal experience.
+Likewise, I enjoyed the marketing aspect of the record label I ran at college but I had no formal education and minimal experience.